Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Data

 \section{Data}

-We use observations collected for the Cosmic Evolution Early Release Science Survey \citep[CEERS; proposal No. 1345, P.I.
+We use the data collected from the Cosmic Evolution Early Release Science Survey \citep[CEERS; proposal No. 1345, P.I.
 Finkelstein;][]{Finkelstein22}.
 CEERS covers an area of $\simeq94.6$ arcmin$^2$, previously observed for the 3D-HST survey in the AEGIS field \citep[][]{Brammer12}.
-The CEERS programme makes use of both JWST imaging instruments, the Near-InfraRed Camera \citep[NIRCam;][]{Beichman12} and the MIRI \citep[][]{Bouchet15, Rieke15}.
-We use in total 20 filters.
-We include seven NIRCam filters sampled to a pixel size of 0.03 arcsec, six broad-band (F115W, F150W, F200W, F277W, F356W and F444W) and one medium-band (F410W) and seven broad-band MIRI filters sampled to pixel size of 0.09 arcsec (F560W, F770W, F1000W, F1280W, F1500W, F1800W and F2100W).
-The JWST data are complemented by six Hubble Space Telescope (HST) broad-band filters sampled to a pixel size of 0.03 arcsec (F606W, F814W, F105W, F125W, F140W and F160W).
-The abundance of MIR coverage in both the area and the number of photometric bands makes CEERS the optimal testing ground for dust properties in a statistical manner, and no other field provides a similar advantage in the study of QGCs evolution.
+The CEERS programme makes use of both JWST imaging instruments, the Near-InfraRed Camera \citep[NIRCam;][]{Beichman12} and the MIRI \citep[][]{Bouchet15, Rieke15}, {with total area covered with MIRI observations reaching $\sim$28.28 arcmin$^2$.} The abundance of MIR coverage in both the area and the number of photometric bands makes CEERS the optimal testing ground for stellar and dust properties of QGCs in a statistical manner, and no other field provides a similar advantage in the study of QGCs evolution.